 The fact that this prospect didn’t see a need to validate their decision by consuming other content on the site goes to show that impactful and valuable website copy works wonders.
 This also brings it back full circle to the beginning of our partnership with Glacial Wood.
 Had it not been for the website redesign or the content marketing that improved their organic rankings on Google, this prospect may never have found their site at all.
 Or, if they had, likely wouldn’t have converted so quickly – if at all.

 So, why are we talking about this prospect so much?
 Well, that single lead is currently in the Quoting stage of the pipeline, which has an 80 percent chance to close.
 And it happens to be a $1.5 million dollar opportunity.
 Now, Glacial Wood is a two million dollar company as-is.
 Closing that particular deal would nearly double the size of the company overnight.

 One of the core tenants here at Leighton Interactive is to continually get better.
 Get better in our careers.
 Get better in our lives.
 By getting better, we can help our clients get better as well.
 And that’s exactly what we did with Glacial Wood.

 Our partnership started with a website redesign and brand makeover, then moved into a wildly successful inbound marketing campaign.
 We helped Glacial get better.

-When they realized their team wasn’t equipped to handle all the leads coming in, they came to us for help qualifying, organizing, and nurturing those leads.
-We helped Glacial Wood get better, again.
+When they realized their team wasn’t equipped to handle all the leads coming in, they came to us for

 The best part, at least in our opinion, is that we did all of it through HubSpot, which allowed Glacial Wood to accurately close the loop on leads.
 Some companies don’t like the notion of putting all their eggs in one basket.
 We disagree.
 The most accurate way to close the sales loop is to have a single source of truth for customer and prospect data.
 And that’s exactly what we did with the resources at our disposal.